brydoncheyney/kind-argo/README.md

 [Gatekeeper] uses native Kubernetes [Custom Resource Definition] (CRD)-based policies executed by OPA.
 Constraints are defined by reusable [Constraint Templates], which define the schema of Constraints, as well as the policy definitions.

-Install the Gatekeeper admissions controller
+Install the Gatekeeper admissions controller and the [Gatekeeper Library] Constraint Templates -

 ```
 make gatekeeper
 ```

-Apply the example Resources
+Install the Constaints -

 ```
-make gatekeeper-apply-templates gatekeeper-apply-constraints
+make gatekeeper-constraints
 ```

-> Constraint Templates taken from the [Gatekeeper Library]

-This provides

-- a Constraint Template that defines a policy to ensure required **labels**
-- a Constraint Template that defines a policy to ensure required **annotations**
+This creates two Constaints -

-- a Constraint to enforce all Namespaces to use an `owner` label
+- enforce all Namespaces to use an `owner` label
-- a Constraint to enforce all Namespaces to use an `registry` annotation
+- enforce all Namespaces to use an `registry` annotation

-> Note that the Constraint Templates are taken from the [Gatekeeper Library] - many more examples can be found here!

 To see the Constraints in action,

 ```
-make gatekeeper-apply-examples
+make gatekeeper-examples
 ```

-This providesd
+This provides

 - a Namespace definition _with_ the required label and annotations
 - a Namespace definition _without_ the required label